Make beautiful Mosaic DVD Ornaments for your Christmas tree using old DVDs or CDs!

-Ok, remember a few months back when I showed you how to make mosaic tiles out of your old DVDs?
-Well, I’ve finally gotten around to using some of the tiles I made!
-I’ve used some to make these gorgeous mosaic DVD ornaments for the Christmas tree.
-This is a terrific way to use your old, scratched disks.
+Remember when I showed you how to make mosaic tiles out of your old DVDs?
+Well, I’ve finally gotten around to using some of the little mosaic tiles I made!
+I’ve used them to make these gorgeous mosaic DVD ornaments for the Christmas tree.
+This is a terrific way to use your old, scratched DVDs or CDs.
 The process quite fun and the results are really lovely.

-I must tell you that I crafted these ornaments up by myself, because the fine-motor requirements were a bit beyond the toddlers’ and preschoolers’ capabilities.
-This project is more for teens or tweens who want to craft an afternoon away, or for an adult who wants to hunker down with a quiet, therapeutic project.
+I must tell you that I crafted these ornaments by myself because the fine-motor requirements were beyond the toddlers’ and preschoolers’ capabilities.
+This is a great Christmas craft for teens or tweens who like to craft, or for an adult who wants to hunker down with a quiet, therapeutic project.

 Don’t these ornaments look like mini disco balls?
 I love the way they reflect the light!
 As they spin, the iridescent bits of plastic seem to change colour right before your eyes.

 In some light, the pieces look silver, green and blue, but as the disc spins, they change to red, purple and gold.
 They’re so pretty!

 The ornaments were very easy to make, they just took a bit of time and patience.

 To make our Mosaic DVD ornaments, you’ll need:

 - old dvds (you can also use cd’s but read the note below)

 - hanging thread